-CA Admin Code, Title 2, Division 7, § 20716(e) - (6) A ballot designation which uses a word or prefix to indicate a prior profession, vocation, occupation or elected, appointed, or judicial office previously held by the candidate.
-These include, but are not limited to: Ex-, former, past, and erstwhile.
-Examples of impermissible designations include: Former Congressman, Ex-Senator, and Former Educator.
-CA Admin Code, Title 2, Division 7, § 20716(g) - (7) A ballot designation which uses the name of any political party, whether or not it has qualified for recognized ballot status. § 13107(b)(5) - (8) A ballot designation which uses a word or words referring to a racial, religious or ethnic group or implies any ethnic or racial slurs or ethnically or racially derogatory language.
-CA Admin Code, Title 2, Division 7, § 20716(j)(1) - (9) If the candidate is a member of the clergy, the candidate may not make reference to his/her specific denomination.
-However, the candidate may use his/her clerical title as a ballot designation (e.g. Rabbi, Pastor, Minister, Priest, Bishop, Deacon, Monk, Nun, Imam, etc. CA Admin Code, Title 2, Division 7, § 20716(j)(2) - 10) Pursuant to section 13107(b)(7), the Secretary of State shall reject as unacceptable any proposed ballot designation which refers to any activity prohibited by law.
+- (9) A Ballot Designation which uses a word or words referring to a racial, religious or ethnic group or implies any ethnic or racial slurs or ethnically or racially derogatory language.
+CA Admin Code, Title 2, Division 7, § 20716(j)(1) - (10) If the candidate is a member of the clergy, the candidate may not make reference to his/her specific denomination.
+However, the candidate may use his/her clerical title as a ballot designation (e.g. Rabbi, Pastor, Minister, Priest, Bishop, Deacon, Monk, Nun, Imam, etc. CA Admin Code, Title 2, Division 7, § 20716(j)(2) - (11) Pursuant to Elections Code Section 13107(b)(7), the Secretary of State shall reject as unacceptable any proposed ballot designation which refers to any activity prohibited by law.
 Unlawful activity includes any activities, conduct, professions, vocations, or occupations prohibited by state or federal law.